 With Amazon’s pay-in-full credit line, you have 55 days to pay once you get your invoice.
-Note that this is a longer time period than most credit lines offer.
-However, you have to come to terms with having to pay the full amount every time.
+Note this is a longer billing interval than most credit lines offer.
+However, you have to pay the full amount every time.

 Amazon Corporate Credit Line Alternatives

-Here are a few credit card alternatives to Amazon’s business credit lines:
+Here are a few credit card alternatives to Amazon’s business credit line:

-The Amazon Business Prime American Express Card gives you 5% back or 90-day terms for purchases on Amazon Business, AWS, Amazon.com and Whole Foods Market with an eligible Prime membership.
+The Amazon Business Prime American Express Card offers 5% back or 90-day terms for the first $120,000 in purchases on Amazon Business, AWS, Amazon.com and Whole Foods Market with an eligible Prime membership, with 1% back thereafter.

 There are other perks outside of Amazon.
 You get 2% back on purchases from U.S. restaurants, gas stations and wireless telephone services.
 For other purchases, you get 1% back.
-With this card, you can earn up to $225 in savings.
 Eligible Prime members get a $125 Amazon Gift Card upon approval.
-If you spend $3,000 in your first 3 months after approval, you get an additional $100 statement credit.

 You can redeem rewards when you shop on Amazon.com or Amazon Business.
 Or you can apply them instead toward purchases on your balance statement.
 And when you’re using this Amazon business card, there are no foreign transaction fees.

-The Amazon Business American Express Card has many of the same features as its Amazon Prime counterpart.
+Additionally, there’s also the Amazon Business American Express Card, which has many of the same features as its Amazon Prime counterpart.

 However, you only get 3% back or 60-day terms.
-Also, you can earn up to $200 in savings when using this card.
-You can get a $100 Amazon.com gift card upon approval.
+Also, you can get a $100 Amazon.com gift card upon approval.

 While the Blue Business Plus Credit Card doesn’t offer Amazon-specific perks, it boasts attractive features.

-First, you get double the reward points on everyday purchases regardless of what category it falls under (up to $50,000).
+First, you get double the reward points on everyday purchases regardless of what category it falls under (up to $50,000 each year).
 Once you meet the maximum amount, the points go down to 1X.
 Also, there’s no annual fee.
-You get 10,000 extra reward points when you spend $3,000 on eligible purchases within your first 3 months of getting approved.
+You get 15,000 extra reward points when you spend $3,000 on eligible purchases within your first 3 months of getting approved.